Top Ten Stories on this Site

 For many years, Griswold was a professor of literature at San Diego State University and Director of the National Center for the Study of Children’s Literature.
 On occasions, he was a visiting professor at UCLA and UCSD (the University of California, Los Angeles and San Diego), the University of Connecticut, and (for one hilarious year) the National University of Ireland in Galway.
 He has won a number of awards and lectured all over the globe (from Seoul to Salamanca to São Paolo).

 This site on Medium.com features a lot of his new writing but also gathers short essays on different subjects that have appeared over the years in various publications.
-Some 200 appear here.
+Several hundred appear here.
 If you like, you can “follow” this blog by clicking the link at the top of this page.
-To sample this blog, please find below a list of what are currently (July 7, 2017) the ten most popular posts among readers (the highest is #1): Click on any you would like to view.
+To sample this blog, please find below a list of what are currently (May 9, 2018) the ten most popular posts among readers (the highest is #1): Click on any you would like to view.

 Behind Spielberg’s film is the secret autobiography of a writer and his heartbreak at the death of his seven-year-old…medium.com